Chapter 1.12

 F. Time to File Appeal.

-2. Stop Work or Emergency Orders under FMC 1.12.060 or 1.12.070.
-The property owner or the person responsible for the condition of the property may file an appeal in accordance with subsection (F)(1) of this section, or within 72 hours of service or posting of the stop work order or emergency order, make a request for an expedited hearing with the Hearing Examiner to be held within five business days of such request.
-A request for an expedited hearing must be made in writing via U.S. mail, fax or email to the Office of the Ferndale City Clerk.
+2. Stop Work or Emergency Orders Under FMC 1.12.060 or 1.12.070.
+The property owner or the responsible party may file an appeal in accordance with subsection (F)(1) of this section, or, within 72 hours of service or posting of the stop work order or emergency order, make a written request for an expedited hearing with the Hearings Examiner to be held within seven calendar days of such request.
+A request for an expedited hearing must be made in writing and submitted in person or through SmartGov.

 G. Content of Appeal.
 Appeals shall be in writing, be accompanied by the required appeal fee pursuant to the Ferndale Unified Fee Schedule, and contain the following information: